 For example, let's say that you manage an app for a local bank with three branches in Houston, Texas.
 In this case, you don't need to make your app available on the Chinese App Store because your user base is in Texas.

-If you do have an app with a possible worldwide appeal, such as games, then localization can make your app available to a much broader audience and can greatly increase your downloads.
+If you do have an app with a possible worldwide appeal, such as games, then localization can make your app available to a much broader audience and can significantly increase your downloads.

 Translating your app into multiple languages can be a huge undertaking, even translating just one app can be a big job, especially for smaller publishers.